gorda/istio.io/content/en/docs/ops/common-problems/network-issues/index.md

         subset: v1
 {{< /text >}}

-## Headless TCP services losing connection
+## Headless TCP services losing connection{#headless-TCP-services-losing-connection}

 If `istio-citadel` is deployed, Envoy is restarted every 45 days to refresh certificates.
 This causes the disconnection of TCP streams or long-running connections between services.